 Member State Name of firm

-Latvia PricewaterhouseCoopers SIA

-Liechtenstein PricewaterhouseCoopers GmbH, Ruggell

-Lithuania PricewaterhouseCoopers UAB

-Luxembourg PricewaterhouseCoopers, Société cooperative

-Malta PricewaterhouseCoopers

-Netherlands PricewaterhouseCoopers Accountants N.V.

-Coöperatie PricewaterhouseCoopers Nederland U.A.

-Norway PricewaterhouseCoopers AS

-Poland PricewaterhouseCoopers Polska sp. z. o.o.

-Portugal PricewaterhouseCoopers & Associados - Sociedade de Revisores Oficiais de Contas, Lda

 Romania PricewaterhouseCoopers Audit S.R.L.

 Slovakia (Slovak Republic) PricewaterhouseCoopers Slovensko, s.r.o.

 Slovenia PricewaterhouseCoopers d.o.o.

 Spain PricewaterhouseCoopers Auditores, S.L.

 Sweden PricewaterhouseCoopers AB

 Öhrlings PricewaterhouseCoopers AB

-We have prepared this Transparency Report, in respect of the financial year ended 30 June 2021, in accordance with the requirements of Article 13 of the EU regulation No. 537/2014 issued by The European
+We have prepared this Transparency Report, in respect of the financial year ended 30 June 2022, in accordance with the requirements of Article 13 of the EU regulation No. 537/2014 issued by The European Parliament and The Council of the European Union.